 Low Water GMP Amendment, Elevations 1050' to 950'

 Lake Mead National Recreation Area has been operating under a Low Water Amendment to its General Management Plan since 2005 because of persistent drought that has lowered the water level of Lake Mead.
-The current plan addresses management down to a lake elevation of 1,050 feet.
+A previous plan addresses management down to a lake elevation of 1,050 feet.
 The current water elevation at Lake Mead is 1,081 feet.
-Bureau of Reclamation projections over the next 24 months suggest levels could decline to 1,069 feet.
+Bureau of Reclamation projections over the next 24 months suggest levels could decline to 1,051 feet.

-An environmental assessment is being prepared for a second General Management Plan Amendment to guide operations down to a lake elevation of 950 feet.
-There are no projections that indicate the lake will reach 950 feet, but park officials are preparing the planning document to identify steps necessary for continued operation at each of the lake's access sites at various elevations.
+An environmental assessment has been prepared for a second General Management Plan Amendment to guide operations down to a lake elevation of 950 feet.
+There are no projections that indicate the lake will reach 950 feet, but park officials prepared the planning document to identify steps necessary for continued operation at each of the lake's access sites at various elevations.
 The location and size of lake access facilities will be consistent with the zoning and density goals and the objectives of the Lake Management Plan.

-The environmental assessment will provide a decision-making framework that analyzes all reasonable alternatives to meet the objectives of the proposal; evaluate potential issues and impacts to resources and values; and identify mitigation measures to lessen the degree or extent of these impacts.
+The environmental assessment provides a decision-making framework that analyzes all reasonable alternatives to meet the objectives of the proposal; evaluates potential issues and impacts to resources and values; and identifies mitigation measures to lessen the degree or extent of these impacts.